The Hospital for Sick Children

 University of Toronto

-The successful candidates' research programs will be housed at the SickKids Research Institute in the state-of-the-art Peter Gilgan Centre for Research & Learning (686 Bay Street, Toronto, Canada), located in the Discovery District in the heart of downtown Toronto.
-The position offers a unique environment for medical science discoveries, with nine teaching and research hospitals and the University of Toronto, Canada’s largest university, in close proximity.
-SickKids is fully affiliated with the UofT, and our researchers benefit from the extensive research facilities at the UofT and other affiliated institutions.
+The successful applicant’s research program will be housed at the SickKids Research Institute in the state-of-the-art Peter Gilgan Centre for Research & Learning (686 Bay Street, Toronto, Canada), located in the Discovery District in the heart of downtown Toronto.
+SickKids is fully affiliated with the UofT - Canada’s largest and top-ranked university, and our researchers benefit from the extensive research facilities at the UofT and other affiliated institutions.
+The position offers a unique environment for medical science discoveries, with nine teaching and research hospitals in close proximity.
+The position offers the opportunity to conduct research, teach, and live in one of the most vibrant, safe and diverse cities of the world.

 The Hospital for Sick Children recognizes that scholars have varying career paths and that career interruptions due to personal circumstances can be part of an excellent academic record.
 Candidates are encouraged to explain any personal circumstances to allow for a fair assessment of their application.
 Search committee members have been instructed to give careful consideration and be sensitive, to the impact of career interruptions in their assessments.